alexfernandez/microprofiler/README.md

 Or add to your package.json as a dependency.

+### Compatibility

+Versions 2 and later should be used with Node.js v16 or later:

+* Node.js v16 or later: ^2.0.0.
+* Earlier Node.js: please stick to ^1.0.0.

 ## Usage

 The library has been designed to be dead simple to use.